ClearBreach

 Ransomware attacks

 Ransomware almost always triggers RROSH when personal information was present on affected systems.
 Access is confirmed (the attacker was inside the environment), intent is malicious, and exfiltration is common.
-Expect a HIGH or CRITICAL verdict.
+RROSH will almost certainly be triggered.

 An unencrypted device containing sensitive personal information — RROSH almost certainly present.
 An encrypted device with strong credential management — much lower probability.
 Full-disk encryption is the key mitigating factor.